sass/sass/doc-src/SASS_CHANGELOG.md

 * Add a command-line option `--stop-on-error` that causes Sass to exit when a file fails to compile using `--watch` or `--update`.

+* Fix a bug in `haml_tag` that would allow duplicate attributes to be added and make `data-` attributes not work.

 ## 3.0.17

 [Tagged on GitHub](http://github.com/nex3/haml/commit/3.0.17).